 Meanwhile, your more logical sales personality traits may be better at tracking communications and interactions, rely on process more, and be more engaged with analytics and strategy.
 However, they might need support with uncovering customer needs and building intuitive relationships.
 They need to be able to make relationship-building a process of their own to succeed.

-This means that when it comes to CRM, winning at sales, and giving your salespeople what they need to succeed, it’s important to offer a platform that is simple, customizable, and flexible – one that works for everyone.
+This means that when it comes to CRM, winning at sales, and giving your salespeople what they need to succeed, it’s important to offer a platform that is simple, customizable, and flexible – one that works for everyone and their sales environment.

-At Evolved Metrics, we offer the CRM (science) and the consulting support (art) to create a sales team that wins together.
+At Evolved Metrics, we offer the CRM (science) and the consulting support (art) to create a sales team that wins together no matter what your company’s sales strategy is.
 If this feels like a direction you want to take your sales team, check us out!

 Do you want your sales team to win more opportunities?